Scripts

 To add a connection, you can simply follow the CLI prompts, for example:

-Once you have done this, your connection will be saved locally, please note the password you set here is not encrypted, this will be a future feature.
+Once you have done this, your connection will be saved locally.

 Run the script